How To Choose A POS Operating System: Is The Apple iPad Really The King?

-So let’s set aside which mobile device might be better for Snapchat or Tumblr, and figure out whether Apple or Android is better for your small business.
-Read on for a comparison of the respective merits of these two POS systems, both hardware and software-wise, to see whether Apple or Google provides the superior point of sale experience.
+So let’s set aside which mobile device might be better for Snapchat or Tumblr and figure out whether Apple or Android is better for your small business.
+Read on for a comparison of the respective merits of these POS systems, both for hardware and software, to see whether Apple or Google provides the superior point of sale experience.

 Apple-based point of sale systems, which run on the iOS operating system, offer certain advantages to merchants who use them:

-Apple is the preferred hardware and software client for the most popular and highest-rated cloud POS systems.
+Apple is the preferred hardware/software choice for some of the most popular and highest-rated cloud POS systems.
 For example, ShopKeep, Bindo, Shopify POS, Revel Systems, Lightspeed, and Ambur POS all run exclusively on iOS-enabled Apple devices — primarily iPads.
 So if you want to use one of these popular cloud POS systems, you’ll have to use Apple devices.

-The main reason iOS is more secure than Android is Apple’s timely security updates. iOS security updates occur regularly and automatically, across all Apple devices.
+While Android products have made strides in security, there is still a peace of mind that comes with the iOS platform.
+The main reason iOS has such a strong reputation is Apple’s timely security updates. iOS security updates occur regularly and automatically across all Apple devices.
 With Android, Google leaves it up to the individual device manufacturers and service carriers to work together to issue security updates.
-This means important security updates can take months to reach all Android devices.
+That means important security updates can take months to reach all Android devices.
 Also, once Android devices are 18 months old, you may need to buy a new device to continue receiving important security patches.

 Additionally, Apple’s permissions and privacy controls setup is arguably more secure than Android’s.

-- Better support and warranty program — Apple’s customer support is the best in the business, and AppleCare warranties are more extensive and more affordable than most policies on Android devices (which differ from one device manufacturer to the next).
+- Better Support & Warranty Programs: Apple’s customer support is the best in the business, and AppleCare warranties are more extensive and more affordable than most policies on Android devices (which differ from one device manufacturer to the next).

 Okay, even though Apple excels at some things, there are still some good reasons to use an Android POS over an Apple one:

 Though Apple-centric systems are more popular, this doesn’t mean you have to miss out on a great POS just because you want to use Android.
-Several highly rated mobile POS’s give you the choice of using Android or iOS — some of these include Square, Vend, ERPLY, and Kounta.
+Several highly-rated mobile POS systems give you the choice of using Android or iOS — some of these include Square, Vend, ERPLY, and Kounta.
 (Bindo POS for Android is “coming soon.”)
-And some POS’s— namely Toast POS for restaurants — run exclusively on Android.
+And some POS systems — namely Toast POS for restaurants — run exclusively on Android.

 An Android tablet is a lot cheaper than an iPad, which means a lower initial cost to get your POS up and running, especially if you have more than one register.
-Also, if you work in an industry like food service, where waitstaff take tableside orders from tablets, you will inevitably end up with some broken devices that you have to fix or replace.
+Also, if you work in an industry such as food service, where the waitstaff takes tableside orders from tablets, you will inevitably end up with some broken devices that you have to fix or replace.
 Using an Android POS in this scenario could potentially save you hundreds of dollars per device.